polyaxon/polyaxon/site/templates/integrations/operators.md

 polyaxon ops stop -p [project-name] -uid [run-uuid]
 ```

-## Run this component using the client
+## Run the job using the Python client

 To run this component using Polyaxon Client: